 |Mrs Valerie Hutchinson and Mr Nigel Hutchinson (Wigmore)|

 St Mary’s School Ascot has a long history of providing financial support to children who would otherwise not be able to afford a St Mary’s education, and we place great importance on the school’s means-tested bursary scheme.
 This scheme is funded by the school and the St Mary’s School Charitable Fund (Charity number 800450), which was established for the purpose of providing funds for the St Mary’s School Ascot bursary programme.
 The scheme operates two types of means-tested bursary: admissions and hardship.
 Each case is assessed on its own merits and awards are made accordingly, subject to the school’s ability to fund these within the context of its overall budget.
-This year the value of means-tested bursary awards totalled £542,212.
-This provided assistance to 26 pupils, of whom eleven benefited from in excess of 80% remission of fees, and eight of these benefited from 90% remission of fees.
+This year the value of means-tested bursary awards totalled £494,866.
+This provided assistance to 28 pupils, of whom eleven benefited from in excess of 70% remission of fees, and eight of these benefited from 90% or more remission of fees.
 Information about fee assistance through means-tested bursaries is provided to all applying to the school and is published on our website.

 The school undertakes work and activities for the public benefit throughout the year with children from local schools and with the local community, and these are fundamental to the Catholic ethos and spirit of the school, and in line with its charitable objectives.
 They are core activities for staff and pupils alike, who welcome them as part of our day-to-day life.
 The significant investment in time, energy and resources into our work with local state schools reflects our belief that these activities are the most effective way of broadening and widening access to St Mary’s resources to the public, including those in poverty.